practicalli/clojure/reference/clojure-cli/jvm-options.md

 # Reference: Clojure CLI JVM Options

 > #### Hint::`JDK_JAVA_OPTIONS` Environment Variable
-> `JDK_JAVA_OPTIONS` is the official Environment Variable for setting options when running a Java Virtual Machine (Java version 9 onward).
+> `JDK_JAVA_OPTIONS` is the official Environment Variable for setting options when calling `java`, `javac` and other Java commands to start running a Java Virtual Machine (Java version 9 onward).

 [Java Virtual Machine options can be passed using the Clojure CLI](https://clojure.org/reference/deps_and_cli#_prepare_jvm_environment), either via the `-J` command line flag or `:jvm-opts` in a `deps.edn` alias.